 Edgartown offers myriad historic homes and museums to visit, at least for photo opportunities.
 Vincent House (built in 1672) is the oldest home on the island and houses furnishings from the last 400 years.
 The Thomas Cooke House boasts 11 rooms of historic exhibits as well as a tool shed and Colonial herb garden.
 Chappy Schoolhouse, built in 1850, is a one-room building that educated Chappaquiddick children until the mid-20th century.
 Norton Boathouse, once a counting house for the whaling trade, features maritime photos and artifacts.

-Scenic beaches, wildlife refuges, and well-preserved historic structures make our Edgartown vacation rentals the ideal home base for your next escape to Martha's Vineyard.
+Scenic beaches, wildlife refuges, and well-preserved historic structures make our Edgartown vacation rentals the ideal home base for your next New England escape.